Naubinway, Michigan: Geography

 Naubinway is located along the northernmost shores of Lake Michigan within Garfield Township in the state's Upper Peninsula.
 The community is centered along U.S. Route 2 (Lake Michigan Scenic Highway) about 41 mi west of St. Ignace and 45 mi east of Manistique.
 Hiawatha Trail (County Highway 40) is located just north of the center of Naubinway, and M-117 is to the west.
 Portions of the surrounding area are part of Lake Superior State Forest.
 The community sits at an elevation of 932 ft above sea level.

+According to the U.S. Census Bureau, the Naubinway CDP has a total area of 0.47 sqmi, of which 0.06 sqmi, or 12.34%, are water.
+U.S. Route 2 forms the northern edge of the community.

-Other smaller communities nearby include Engadine and Millecoquins to the northwest, Gould City to the west, Garnet to the northeast, and Epoufette to the east.
-Other waterways near Naubinway include Lower Millecoquins River and the east and west branches of Mile Creek, which all drain into Lake Michigan.
+Smaller communities nearby include Engadine and Millecoquins to the northwest, Gould City to the west, Garnet to the northeast, and Epoufette to the east.
+Waterways near Naubinway include the Lower Millecoquins River a mile to the west and the east and west branches of Mile Creek the same distance to the east, which all drain into Lake Michigan.
 The southernmost point of land in the community is called Millecoquins Point.
 This cape creates a small natural harbor known as Naubinway Harbor, which contains a park and marina called the Naubinway–Garfield Township Marina.
 The Michigan Department of Natural Resources maintains a public boating access site in Naubinway on Lake Michigan.

 Naubinway and the surrounding area is served by Engadine Consolidated Schools.
 Naubinway contains its own post office that uses the 49762 ZIP Code.
 The post office serves the southern portion of Garfield Township and a much larger area to the east of Naubinway, including most of Hudson Township, all of Hendricks Township, and a small western portion of Moran Township.
 The Garlyn Zoo, located to the east in Hudson Township, also uses the Naubinway ZIP Code.

 Naubinway Island is a small island located about 0.63 mi south of the community in Lake Michigan.
 The Naubinway Island Light was first constructed in 1931 on the island.
 The original structure has been replaced with a cylindrical tower and continues as an active lighthouse.
 The lighthouse was necessary to alert vessels of the shallow underwater Naubinway Reef, which can pose a hazard for vessels heading in and out of Naubinway Harbor.
 The rocky reef is located about 1.4 mi south of the island and creates very shallow waters of only 4 ft deep.